transkatgirl/kat-s-bookshelf/README.md

 ## Contents

-Kat's Bookshelf is a small, hand-curated collection of courses which will slowly grow over time.
-The goal of the collection is to offer enough depth and breadth to be a useful starting point for further exploration, while being entirely free to access.
+Kat's Bookshelf is a small, hand-curated collection of college-level courses which will slowly grow over time.
+The goal of the collection is to offer enough depth and breadth to be a useful starting point for further exploration.

-Content on the bookshelf is aimed at a college-level audience.
-However, courses covering relevant prerequisite knowledge are included whenever practical.

 All courses included in the bookshelf are made using free, open-access books.
 Links to the original books(s) are included in each course’s description.